 Page 5, panel 4

-Booster stops the spontaneous fight between Lobo and Guy Gardner by trapping Gardner in a force field bubble.
+POWER UP: Booster stops the spontaneous fight between Lobo and Guy Gardner by trapping Gardner in a force field bubble.
 Apparently, the emerald energy of Gardner's ring is unable to penetrate the force field.
-Fortunately for Gardner, since Booster intends to keep him encased until the enraged Green Lantern calms down, which will take at least several pages, Booster's force field is not impervious to oxygen.
+Fortunately for Gardner, since Booster intends to keep him encased until the enraged Green Lantern calms down, which will take at least several pages, Booster's force field is selectively impervious to oxygen (at Booster's discretion).